 A math trainer is needed for optimal math fitness.
 Like in physical fitness, the trainer should be compatible with users at a variety of skill levels and should guide them to the next level.
 It should give an accurate assessment of a user's strengths and weakness, as well as offer helpful feedback on where to focus one's efforts.
-Learning the ropes of mental maths with a math trainer should be a seamless, gentle, rewarding journey to ever-greater abilities.
+Learning the ropes of mental maths with a math trainer should be a seamless, rewarding journey to ever-greater abilities.

 A Quick and Free Mathematics App